qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_specifying_types.rst

     The *optional* attributes **allow-thread** and **exception-handling**
     specify the default handling for the corresponding function modification (see :ref:`modify-function`).

+    The *optional* **generate-functions** specifies a semicolon-separated
+    list of function names or minimal signatures to be generated.
+    This allows for restricting the functions for which bindings are generated.
+    This also applies to virtual functions; so, all abstract functions need to be listed to prevent non-compiling code to be generated.
+    If nothing is specified, bindings for all suitable functions are generated.
+Note that special functions (constructors, etc), cannot be specified.

     The *optional* **snake-case** attribute allows for overriding the value specified on the **typesystem** element.